-Welcome to The Yorkshire and Humber Deanery School of Radiology Website.
-The aim of the school is to provide top quality training in radiology throughout the deanery.
+The aim of the school is to provide top quality training in radiology throughout Yorkshire and the Humber.
 The school encompasses three training schemes of differing sizes, all of which aim to train to the highest standards.
 In addition to the overview of each scheme provided on this page, all have their own web pages, accessible via links from this site.
 I would encourage you to explore these pages, and if you would like to find out more about any of our training schemes, please contact the appropriate Training Programme Director.

 I hope that exploring our website will encourage you to find out more about radiology training in Yorkshire and The Humber.
 If you do decide to apply here, and are successful, you can be assured of top quality training and a very warm welcome.

-Yorkshire and the Humber Deanery’s School of Radiology provides high quality training across Yorkshire and Northern Lincolnshire.
+Health Education England working across Yorkshire and the Humber’s School of Radiology provides high quality training across Yorkshire and Northern Lincolnshire.

-There are three separate training programmes based in Hull, Leeds and Sheffield all with unique characters and training opportunities.
-Shared training facilities and experiences on an intra-deanery basis have been established and Yorkshire trainees will continue to benefit from these rapidly expanding initiatives.
+There are three separate training programmes based in Hull, Leeds and Sheffield all with unique characteristics and training opportunities.
+Shared training facilities and experiences have been established and trainees will continue to benefit from these rapidly expanding initiatives.

 All of the Programmes are noted for: